Virgin Media 200Mb broadband review

 |1 mins||5 mins|

-Note that this table is based on the top speed shown, not a real world connection.
+Note that this table is based on the maximum achievable speed, not a real world connection.

-Considering that the average up to 24Mb connection (sold as up to 17Mb) often delivers more like 8Mb, it's not difficult to imagine that the actual difference is much greater than that shown above.
+Considering that the average up to 24Mb connection (sold as up to 17Mb) often delivers more like 8Mb, the actual difference can be much greater than that shown above.

-However, there is some evidence that the need for speed has been overblown.
+However, there is some evidence that our need for speed is somewhat unwarranted.

-Finally, there are a couple of other things worth bearing in mind for those thinking about taking Virgin Media.
+Finally, there are a couple of other things worth bearing in mind for those thinking about taking out a broadband package with Virgin Media.

-Virgin Media are the only widely available UK broadband provider to offer home broadband without the need for any kind of home phone line, as we note in further detail here.
+For instance, Virgin are the only widely available UK broadband provider to offer home broadband without the need for any kind of home phone line, as we note in further detail here.

-As line rental pushes ever higher this sounds attractive, but it's actually not as frugal as all that: those who do take line rental as well pay a discounted monthly price for their broadband, and tend to get a more attractive introductory rate.
+As line rental prices push ever higher this sounds attractive.
+But take note that this can be deceiving, because those who do take line rental as well as a broadband package pay a discounted monthly price for their broadband and tend to get a more attractive introductory rate.

-For more on how Virgin Media TV compares to other big providers see this full review looking at the differences and similarities between Sky, BT and Virgin Media TV.
+For more on how Virgin Media TV compares with other big providers see this full review that looks at the differences and similarities between Sky, BT and Virgin Media TV.